eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

-.. _sec-developer_guide-scene_element_guide:
+.. _sec-developer_guides-scene_element_guide:

 Writing a new scene element class
 =================================

-.. warning:: Please first read carefully the :ref:`sec-developer_guide-conventions_practices` section.
+.. warning:: Please first read carefully the :ref:`sec-contributing` section.
 Writing scene elements requires general knowledge of the attrs, Pint and Pinttrs libraries.

 Scene elements, deriving from the :class:`~eradiate.scenes.core.SceneElement` class, are the core of Eradiate's scene generation system.
 They provide an